M0Rf30/yap/README.md

 Yap allows building packages for multiple GNU/Linux distributions with a consistent package spec format.

-Builds are done on Docker containers without needing to setup any virtual machines or install any software other than Docker.
+Builds are done on OCI containers without needing to setup any virtual machines or install any software other than Docker/Podman.

 All packages are built using a simple format that is similar to [PKGBUILD](https://wiki.archlinux.org/index.php/PKGBUILD) from Arch Linux.